Can I come to your office?

 Any suggestions on how to prepare for my sessions?

-First, for the intake interview, please download, complete the paperwork, and bring it to your first session.
-Be honest when sharing why you are coming to The Center, and your hopes and fears.
-Second, you may want to bring a journal or notepad to jot down ideas or for when you have an “aha” moment.
-Of course, we always have an extra notepad on hand for you.
-Third, come prepared to work and always do the homework so you can discuss it at the next session.
+First, for the intake interview, you’ll complete all paperwork online.
+I’ll send it to you and after you complete it, it automatically comes back to me.
+Please complete it at least 24 hours before our sessions so I’ll have time to review it and we can dive right into helping you feel better.
+2nd, for the intake and all other appointments, come prepared to work and always do the homework so we can discuss it at our next session.
 Last, be and stay committed to your personal growth.
 This is a process-it takes time, so you’ll need to practice being gentle with yourself as you go through it.
 It’s your life and only you can make the changes necessary to create the kind of life you want.

 How can I get started right away?

-I Invite you to call for a free 15-minute consultation at 512.680.2874.
+I Invite you to call for a up to free up-to-15-minute consultation at 512.680.2874.
 We’ll chat and explore how I may be of help.
-You can then decide what you’d like to do.
+If we both decide we’re a great fit, then we can move forward.

 I’ll talk with you soon,